-Governor Cuomo recently announced new travel guidelines eliminating the “restricted states list” and instead allowing travelers to New York to “test out” of the mandatory 14-day quarantine.
+Governor Cuomo announced in November travel guidelines eliminating the “restricted states list” and instead allowing travelers to New York to “test out” of the mandatory 14-day quarantine.
+Please note that these guidelines are still in effect.
 Travelers from states that share a border with New York are exempt from the travel advisory.

 Traveling Outside of New York State